xoxzo/blog.xoxzo.com/content/The Way We Work/cleaning-up-slack-en.md

 ## Making Slack and JIRA complement each other

-We have decided that all discussions which does not equal to a decision or is a significant update to a particular task in JIRA will be done through its own Slack channel.
+We have decided that all discussions which do not equal to a decision or is a significant update to a particular task in JIRA will be done through its own Slack channel.
 We're using a connector called [Slack Connector for Jira Cloud](https://marketplace.atlassian.com/apps/1216107/slack-connector-for-jira-cloud?hosting=cloud&tab=overview) that allows us to connect with Slack from JIRA tickets.